cal-itp/data-infra/docs/analytics_tools/python_libraries.md

 (appendix)=

-## Appdendix: calitp-data-infra
+## Appendix: calitp-data-infra

-The calitp-data-infra package, used primarily by warehouse mainainers and data pipeline developers, includes utilities that analysts will likely not need need to interact with directly (and therefore generally won't need to install), but which may be helpful to be aware of.
+The [calitp-data-infra](https://pypi.org/project/calitp-data-infra/) package, used primarily by warehouse mainainers and data pipeline developers, includes utilities that analysts will likely not need need to interact with directly (and therefore generally won't need to install), but which may be helpful to be aware of.
 For instance, the `get_secret_by_name()` and `get_secrets_by_label()` functions in [the package's `auth` module](https://github.com/cal-itp/data-infra/blob/main/packages/calitp-data-infra/calitp_data_infra/auth.py) are used to interact with Google's [Secret Manager](https://console.cloud.google.com/security/secret-manager), the service that securely stores API keys and other sensitive information that underpins many of our data syncs.

 You can read more about the `calitp-data-infra` Python package [here](https://github.com/cal-itp/data-infra/tree/main/packages/calitp-data-infra#readme).